DylanMcD8/DylanMcD8/README.md

 # Hey there 👋🏻!
 I'm Dylan, a Swift developer from New York.

 ### I am the developer of a few apps, such as [School Assistant](sunapps.org/sa).
 My profile may look kinda empty, but that's just because many of my repos are private.
-You can see more about my projects at my website, [sunapps.org](https://sunapps.org).
+You can see more about my company at its website, [sunapps.org](https://sunapps.org).
+Or, you can learn more about me and see see my personal projects at my website, [dylanmcd.com](https://dylanmcd.com).

 Need to reach me?
-Send me an [email!](mailto:dylan@sunapps.org)
+Send me an [email!](mailto:dylan@dylanmcd.com) Need to reach me for Sun Apps reasons?
+Use the [support email](mailto:support@sunapps.org).